vuetifyjs/vuetify/packages/docs/src/pages/en/features/treeshaking.md

 </alert>

 After installation you will still need to configure your webpack.config.js to parse .sass files.
-For more information on how to do this with **fibers**, checkout the [official documentation](https://webpack.js.org/loaders/sass-loader/).
+For more information on how to do this, checkout the [official documentation](https://webpack.js.org/loaders/sass-loader/).

 ## Custom dynamic imports